Contents

 #

-When you're ready to publish your package, remove the --dry-run argument:
+To publish your package when it's ready, remove the --dry-run argument:

 $ dart pub publish